fig02/gdb-load-ovl/README.md

 # gdb-load-ovl
 Utility for loading individual overlays while debugging OoT using GDB

+THIS REPO IS INACTIVE -- an updated script can be found at https://github.com/Dragorn421/z64-romhack-tutorials/blob/master/debugging/gdb/gdb_load_z64overlay.py

+---
 Usage:
 In a gdb console with the script loaded, enter:
 ```